Former world No. 1 Wozniacki to retire after Australian Open

 Paris (AFP)

-Former world number one Caroline Wozniacki announced on Friday that she will retire from tennis after next month's Australian Open.
+Former world number one Caroline Wozniacki announced on Friday that she will retire after next month's Australian Open, insisting she "has accomplished everything" she wanted on a tennis court.

 The 29-year-old Dane won her only Grand Slam singles title in Melbourne last year in her third major final.